 If you don’t have regular team social events, maybe set up some smaller meet and greet online in lieu of a welcome lunch or after-work drinks for your new starter.
 This might not always be possible, so chat with the candidate about their commitments before making plans.

 As part of the hiring process, your new starter will probably have broadly researched your organisation and key employees.
 A welcome pack helps to fill in some of the blanks in terms of their specific role, the organisation’s structure, and company culture.
 You could include recent copies of internal communication tools such as company newsletters, as well as up-to-date press releases and organisational and team structures.

 Also, plan out their induction week and send through a schedule for their first day – or even the first week – including key meetings, social activities, and contacts.
 This not only shows the candidate that you are planning for their arrival but also helps them feel included.

 Many candidates can be concerned about the logistics of starting a new job.
 A quick telephone call in the days leading up to their commencement date can be a positive reminder about the basic information such as what time to start work and what to bring on their first day.

-Picking up the phone versus sending an email demonstrates a personal touch which will be appreciated by the candidate.
-It also allows them to ask any questions to further allay any remaining fears or concerns.
+Picking up the phone versus sending an email demonstrates a personal touch that will be appreciated by the candidate.
+It also allows them to ask questions to further allay any remaining fears or concerns.
 Finishing up with: “We are really looking forward to welcoming you to the team” goes a long way.

 A planned and well-implemented process for preboarding new employees can help new hires start off on the right foot, they will hopefully be feeling welcomed, integrated, and at ease before they even start with the company.